 Your school prom should be a glamorous night where everyone has the chance to let their hair down so it’s important to make sure everything is planned perfectly.
-Choosing a prom venue is the one decision that will have the largest impact on your prom.
+Choosing a prom venue is the one decision that will have the largest impact on your prom and to ensure your attendees have a fun day.
 You also have to think about the date of the event, catering options, value for money and ensuring your fellow classmates have a pleasant experience, all of which are affected by the prom venue you select.

 If this sounds a little bit intimidating, don’t worry.
-We’re here with some guidelines about what to look for in an extravagant prom venue to ensure you make the right selection and if you need any help, our experienced events professionals are on hand to help out!
+We’re here with some guidelines about what to look for in an extravagant prom venue for your graduation party to ensure you make the right selection and if you need any help, our experienced events professionals are on hand to help out!

 1. Prom Location